shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 - Bump (increase) the spec_version
-- Build the WASM file: `WASM_TARGET_DIRECTORY="$(pwd)" cargo build` -Use the `sudo` command to start the runtime
+- Build the WASM file: `WASM_TARGET_DIRECTORY="$(pwd)" cargo build`
+- Use the `sudo` command to start the runtime

 # Building a simple Substrate blockchain